Altéo: History

 The Réseau Express Régional (RER) is a hybrid suburban commuter and rapid transit system serving Paris and its suburbs.
 The RER A line is, by far, the busiest in the system and is the busiest single rail line outside of East Asia, serving over 1.2 million passengers per day.

 The line started experiencing rapid growth in the 1980s, with traffic increasing by 9% per year on average.
 In an effort to relieve overcrowding on the line, the RATP began installing the SACEM electronic train control system (which enabled extremely short spacing between trains) and started looking at purchasing double-deck trains.

 Double-deck trains, like the Z 2N series (Class Z 5600 and Class Z 8800) were already in use on suburban SNCF networks and could carry up to 2,600 people per train, compared to 1,887 people on the single-deck MS 61 trains that had been used on the RER A since it opened.

-At about the same time, the RATP started construction of the Paris Métro Line 14, and SNCF started construction of the RER E line.
+At about the same time, the RATP started construction of the Paris Metro Line 14, and SNCF started construction of the RER E line.
 Both would parallel the RER A in central Paris.

 That left the RATP and the SNCF looking for new equipment for the RER A and E lines, so in 1989 they decided to team up and issue a call for tenders.
 In 1992, they placed an order for 17 MI 2N trainsets from a consortium of French manufacturer Alstom (at the time known as GEC Alstom) and Canadian conglomerate Bombardier.
 The MI 2N would be based on the design of SNCF's Class Z 20500 trains being built by the same consortium for RER C and RER D lines, but with modifications to make them better suited to the busy RER A line, most notably three wide doors on each side of the cars (the Z 2N only had two).